Lula visits disaster zone after Brazil floods kill 36

 Nearly 1,000 people were evacuated, while 747 lost their homes, authorities said.

-Rescue workers were rushing to find any survivors buried under the mud and rubble before it was too late.

-The disaster struck just as Brazil celebrated carnival weekend, which draws huge numbers of tourists to Sao Sebastiao.
+The disaster struck just as Brazil celebrated carnival weekend, which draws huge numbers of tourists to Sao Sebastiao and the surrounding area.

 Authorities said record rains had dumped 600 millimeters (nearly 24 inches) of water on Sao Sebastiao in 24 hours, more than double the usual amount for the entire month of February.